 - Covenant of Further Assurance – A guarantee that the transferor will take any future action needed to give effect to the other covenants.

-Title insurance provides a substitute for the assurance provided by Warranty Deeds.
+Warranty deeds are seldom used in California, where grant deeds are more popular.
+The guarantees provided by a warranty deed have mostly been replaced by title insurance, which is viewed as a better alternative (especially in the sale context).
 Title insurance insures against any financial loss that the transferee may incur due to defects in title to the property.
 Title insurance is usually a win-win for both the transferor and the transferee.

 - Transferors like title insurance because it shifts risk from the transferor to the title insurance company.
 If it turns out that there is a problem with title, the title insurance company bears that risk instead of the transferor.

-- Transferees like title insurance because it provides more financial security.
+- Transferees like title insurance because it provides more financial security than the warranty provided by a warranty deed.
 Instead of having to track down and sue the transferee (who may declare bankruptcy or otherwise lack resources to honor the warranty), the transferee can file a claim against a title insurance company.
-Unlike

-In commercial real estate transactions, buyers will often insist that the transferor convey title by Warranty Deed.
-But outside of the commercial setting, the assurance provided by General Warranty has largely been replaced by title insurance.
+In commercial real estate transactions, buyers may insist that the transferor convey title by warranty deed.
+But outside of the commercial setting, the assurance provided by general warranty deeds has mostly been replaced by title insurance.

-When transferring California real estate by Warranty Deed, it is important to use the correct language.
+When transferring California real estate by warranty deed, it is important to use the correct language.
 Incorrect language can result in contradictions in language (known as patent ambiguities).
 Patent ambiguities usually require legal action to clear title.
-This risk can be avoided by using a Warranty Deed form that meets the requirements of California law.
+This risk can be avoided by using a warranty deed form that meets the requirements of California law.
+The California warranty deeds created by our Deed Generator were designed by attorneys to meet the requirements of California law.